 The Part B premium in 2020 is $144.60 per month for most people.
 Consider an individual who qualified for Part B five years ago but didn’t enroll until this year – and didn’t have qualifying GHP coverage.
 They will owe a 50 percent LEP that increases their monthly cost for Part B this year to about $217.

 While the percentage of the premium increase is fixed for as long as an individual has Medicare, the penalty amount would actually get higher over time.
 This is because the penalty is set as a percentage of the monthly Part B premium – which usually increases each year.

 How can I safely delay Medicare Part B enrollment?

-As a reminder, coverage through Medicaid, a retiree plan, COBRA or individual market coverage (such as through HealthCare.gov) will never allow you to safely delay enrollment into Medicare Part B.
+Note that coverage through Medicaid, a retiree plan, COBRA, or individual market coverage (e.g., through HealthCare.gov) will never allow you to safely delay enrolling in Medicare Part B.